ONSdigital/eq-google-slides-to-schema/README.md

 Any slides with the NO_SMOKING shape on it will be ignored completely, useful for non-questionnare slides, such as notes etc.

+Questionnaire groups are generated for each interstitial encountered;
+all questionnaire blocks since the last interstitial up to and include the next interstitial are included in the group.
+The section title on the interstitial is used as the group title.

 ## Example Google Slide Presentation
 Example template here: